mohmdloai/real-estate/README.md

 # Real Estate API

 A Django REST Framework-based real estate application with multi-database architecture, featuring separate databases for users and listings with JWT authentication.
+- This  app based on this course on youtube:https://www.youtube.com/playlist?list=PLJRGQoqpRwdfgaQujSZMzrG7AkRlbjRkC

 ## 🏗️ Architecture